HCA Program for Non-Profit Leaders 2019

 * Subject to change.

 Our fully residential program includes:

-- An engaging, informative program featuring case study discussions and lectures with a leading strategy expert
+An engaging, informative program featuring case study discussions and lectures

-- Two nights’ four star accommodation & use of leisure facilities
+Two nights’ accommodation & use of leisure facilities

-- Plus, to simulate the same learning environment as the Harvard Business School, we will also be building a customised, two-level "U" shaped lecture theatre in the main conference room
+Plus, to simulate the same learning environment as the Harvard Business School, we will also be building a customised, tiered "U" shaped lecture theatre in the main conference room

 WHO SHOULD ATTEND

 Our program for leaders is aimed at CEOs and senior leaders of charitable not-for-profit organisations or social enterprises.
 The organisations they lead must, in the opinion of Harvard Club of Australia, generally fit one or more of the following criteria:

 They offer a charitable, community-public benefit or poverty relief purpose, as indicated by whether the NFP has Australian Tax Office TCC and/or DGR status, or “registered charity” status.